ashp8i/esphome-configs/readme.md

 # Binary Sensor

-.base.binary-sensor-common.yaml
+`.base.binary-sensor-common.yaml`

-This is the binary common config is present in all configs.
+This is the binary sensor common config is present in all configs.
 It includes:

 - Status